seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 fabricated data and carries the same weight as a fabricated price.
 The moment fixed here is what the header line prints and what every age below is measured against.

-**2 · Prices — the existing pipeline, reused.**
+**2 · Prices — the existing pipeline, one hop shorter.**

-The Boss's iOS Shortcut collects Binance Futures data from his own network and PATCHes `live.json` to its Gist. **That is the price-delivery mechanism of this system and the analyst reads it; it does not replace it.** Working infrastructure is integrated with, never rebuilt: a second delivery path would double the surface on which one number can be wrong, and the two would disagree silently.
+The Boss's iOS Shortcut collects Binance Futures data from his own network — the only network in this system that Binance answers — and writes it as `analyst/live.json`.
+**That collection is the price-delivery mechanism of this system and it is unchanged: the same calls, the same payload, the same producer.** Only the destination moved, from a Gist the engine cannot reliably fetch to the repository the engine already has open.

 ```
-source    live.json from the Gist, fetched at run time, freshness proven from ts
+source    analyst/live.json, read from the working tree — no network, no transport
 absent    no level of any kind is published
 ```

+**Reading a file cannot fail the way fetching one can.** Measured 2026-08-28: from an Executor session every market host is refused at CONNECT, the Gist raw host with them, and the only surviving route to the payload was scraping a rendered HTML page — a presentation detail with no compatibility promise, which would fail by returning something rather than by erroring.
+A price behind a stop may not depend on that.
+A file in the tree removes the transport from the design instead of hardening it.

-**A direct call to `fapi.binance.com` is not part of this method.** It is admitted only if a measurement proves the payload path technically incapable of feeding the engine — frozen for this client, or unable to carry the metrics an answer needs — and then it arrives as a TZ amending this section, never as a run's own initiative.
+**A direct call to `fapi.binance.com` is not part of this method,** and neither is any network fetch of the payload.
+Either is admitted only by a TZ amending this section, on a measurement showing the file path incapable — never as a run's own initiative.
-Until that measurement exists, one source.

-The fetch is performed by an executable gate that **returns an exit code**, and a non-zero exit means the answer is written without levels.
+The read is performed by an executable gate that **returns an exit code**, and a non-zero exit means the answer is written without levels.
 The check is mechanical because the failure it prevents — a plausible number with no source behind it — is invisible in prose.

 Validate in this order: `ts` against step 1, then symbol coverage against `tokens[]` cut from `index.html` at run time, then that every published coin carries a numeric price.
+Every value in the payload is a JSON **string**; a cast that fails silently yields `NaN` rather than an error, so the gate casts and checks finiteness rather than trusting the parse.
 An article, aggregator, terminal, search snippet, cached page or remembered number is **not a price** and may never sit behind an entry, a stop or a target.
 Outside-list candidates (§3B) have no Binance-native feed and keep the two-source rule below.

-**A successful fetch is not freshness.** A frozen or proxied copy of a URL is indistinguishable from a live one at the HTTP layer, so the timestamp inside the file is the only evidence that exists, and it is checked on every read without exception.
+**The file being present is not freshness.** `ts` is checked on every read without
+exception: a payload from an earlier session looks exactly like a payload from this one, and the timestamp is the only evidence that distinguishes them.

-No payload, or a payload past its age limit → the regime, the catalysts, `СОЗРЕВАЕТ` and `ИТОГ` are still produced, without levels, and one line asks the Boss to run LIVE SNAP.
-Nothing else is sent about it.
+No payload, or a payload past its age limit → the regime, the catalysts, `СОЗРЕВАЕТ` and `ИТОГ` are still produced, without levels, and the answer prints the one sentence of §1 and nothing further.

 **3 · State.** `analyst/state.json` is read before anything is written, and the §11
 lifecycle is applied to every item before the answer is composed.
 A run that cannot